 - To learn more

 It might not be enough to just tell your family what your wishes are for your medical care.
 You can choose the kind of treatment you get and refuse any treatment that you do not want, but only if you plan ahead.
-If you have not already made a decision about your care at the end of your life, now is the time to do so.
+If you have not already made a decision about your care at the end of your life, now is the time to do it.

 Durable power of attorney for health care